Libya: Military

-Libya's previous national army was defeated in the Libyan Civil War and disbanded.
-The Tobruk based House of Representatives who claim to be the legitimate government of Libya have attempted to reestablish a military known as the Libyan National Army.
-Led by Khalifa Haftar, they control much of eastern Libya.
+Libya's previous national army was defeated in the First Libyan Civil War and disbanded.
+The Tobruk-based House of Representatives, which claims to be the legitimate government of Libya, has attempted to reestablish a military known as the Libyan National Army.
+Led by Khalifa Haftar, it controls much of eastern Libya.
 In May 2012, an estimated 35,000 personnel had joined its ranks.
-The internationally recognised Government of National Accord established in 2015 has its own army that replaced the LNA, but it consists largely of undisciplined and disorganised militia groups.
+The internationally recognised Government of National Accord established in 2015 had its own army that replaced the LNA, consisting largely of undisciplined and disorganised militia groups.

 As of November 2012, it was deemed to be still in the embryonic stage of development.
-President Mohammed el-Megarif promised that empowering the army and police force is the government's biggest priority.
-President el-Megarif also ordered that all of the country's militias must come under government authority or disband.
+President Mohammed Magariaf promised that empowering the army and police force was the government's biggest priority in 2012.
+President Megarif also ordered that all of the country's militias to come under government authority or disband.

-Militias have so far refused to be integrated into a central security force.
-Many of these militias are disciplined, but the most powerful of them answer only to the executive councils of various Libyan cities.
-These militias make up the so-called Libyan Shield, a parallel national force, which operates at the request, rather than at the order, of the defence ministry.
+Militias had refused to be integrated into a central security force by February 2013.
+Many of the militias were disciplined, but the most powerful of them answered only to the executive councils of various Libyan cities.
+The militias made up the so-called Libya Shield Force, a parallel national force, which operated at the request, rather than at the order, of the defence ministry.

 Administrative divisions

 Historically, the area of Libya was considered three provinces (or states), Tripolitania in the northwest, Barka (Cyrenaica) in the east, and Fezzan in the southwest.
-It was the conquest by Italy in the Italo-Turkish War that united them in a single political unit.
+The conquest by Italy in the Italo-Turkish War united them into a single political unit.

 Since 2007, Libya has been divided into 22 districts (Shabiyat):

-In 2022, 18 provinces were declared by the Libyan Government of National Unity (Observer): the eastern coast, Jabal Al-Akhdar, Al-Hizam, Benghazi, Al-Wahat, Al-Kufra, Al-Khaleej, Al-Margab, Tripoli, Al-Jafara, Al-Zawiya, West Coast, Gheryan, Zintan, Nalut, Sabha, Al-Wadi, and Murzuq Basin.
+In 2022, 18 provinces were declared by the Libyan Government of National Unity (Libyan Observer): the eastern coast, Jabal Al-Akhdar, Al-Hizam, Benghazi, Al-Wahat, Al-Kufra, Al-Khaleej, Al-Margab, Tripoli, Al-Jafara, Al-Zawiya, West Coast, Gheryan, Zintan, Nalut, Sabha, Al-Wadi, and Murzuq Basin.

 Human rights

 According to Human Rights Watch annual report 2016, journalists are still being targeted by the armed groups in Libya.
-The organization added that Libya ranked very low in the 2015 Press Freedom Index, 154th out of 180 countries.
+The organisation added that Libya ranked very low in the 2015 Press Freedom Index, 154th out of 180 countries.
 For the 2021 Press Freedom Index its score dropped to 165th out of 180 countries.
 Homosexuality is illegal in Libya.